TestTimothy/Typst-HamNoSys/readme.typ

 The font (and the symbol names) are taken from the TeX package #link("https://ctan.org/pkg/hamnosys?lang=en")[_hamnosys_], maintained by Thomas Hanke & Marc Schulder.

 To use, first install the font HamNoSysUnicode.
 (If you're using the #link("https://typst.app")[Typst web service], you just need to include the font among your uploaded files.)
+Without the font, this package is useless.
 Second, include the line

 ```Typst
 #import "hamnosys.typ": hamnosys, hamnosys-text